The world breaks everyone, and afterward, some are strong at the broken places.

-In 2000, a benign tumor removed led to a disease called Reflex Sympathetic Dystrophy, also known as Chronic Regional Pain Syndrome.
+In 2000, a benign tumor led to a disease called Reflex Sympathetic Dystrophy, also known as Chronic Regional Pain Syndrome.
 By 2007, neuropathic ulcers punctated my paltry 85-pound frame and weakened my body, forcing me to use a wheelchair.
 Facing the imminent possibility of death, I left the country to undergo an experimental treatment where doctors induced a ketamine coma to “reboot” my autonomic nervous system.
 It was a Hail Mary.
 A last-ditch effort at a saving my life.

 In 2008, in remission for the first time in seven years, I gave birth to my first child.

 For over twelve years, I worked as a financial consultant for physicians.
-It paid the bills, but it did not feed my soul.
-By the summer of 2015, I realized I didn’t want to travel anymore.
-I wanted to be a mom.
-I wanted to write.
+Then, in the summer of 2015, I left to be a full-time mom.
 I wanted to feel like I was making a difference in the lives of the most important people in this world… my children and my husband.

 So I started writing.